Construction Management (Building) - Pre-2023

 | 12 weeks (420 hours) | Bachelor Construction Management (Honours) |

-SONIA Guide & Policy Information
+Student Guide and Policy Information

-You must read the Work Integrated Learning Policy, Student Conduct Rule and Code of Conduct to understand your responsibilities while completing your Industrial Experience and Work Integrated Learning Experience.
+The student guide, provided below, contains all essential information about your Industrial Experience and must be read thoroughly.
+You must also read the Work Integrated Learning Policy, Student Conduct Rule and Code of Conduct to understand your responsibilities while completing your Industrial Experience and career-ready placement.

 Industrial Experience & Course Coordinator